memfault/interrupt/_drafts/separating-keys-from-firmware.md

 ---
-title: Separating unique parameters from firmware
+title: Separating Unique Parameters from Firmware
 description:
-  Post Description (~140 words, used for discoverability and SEO)
 author: amundas
 ---

-When writing firmware for embedded systems, more often than not this firmware is meant to run on a number of identical devices.
-These devices often have their own ID, keys or some other unique parameters.
-When developing firmware most of us start out by hardcoding these parameters and recompiling the code every time a new device needs to be programmed.
-While this is fine for most of us during early development, it becomes increasingly harder to keep things tidy as the number of devices grows.
+When writing firmware for embedded systems, the firmware is usually meant to run on a number of identical devices.
+These devices often have their own serial number, public and private keys, or some other unique parameters.
+These parameters need to be provisioned per device, either by generating unique firmwares or by writing the values to the device's persistent storage, like external flash or the EEPROM.

+During the firmware development phase, most of us start out by hardcoding these parameters and recompiling the code every time a new device needs to be programmed.
+While this is fine during the early development stages, it doesn't scale as the number of devices grows.

 <!-- excerpt start -->